Skip to content

 Sciatica symptoms

-Although everyone will experience sciatica differently, some common symptoms include:
+Although patients may experience sciatica symptoms differently, some common symptoms include:

 • Mild or severe pain along the sciatic nerve